Erectile Dysfunction (Impotence)

 Medical Author: William C. Shiel Jr., MD, FACP, FACR

 The risk of impotence increases with age.
-It is four-fold higher in men in their 60s compared with those in their 40s according to a study published in the Journal of Urology (2000;163:460-463).
-Men with less education are also more likely to experience impotence, perhaps because they tend to have less healthy lifestyles, eat a less healthy diet, drink more and exercise less.
-Physical exercise tends to lessen the risk of impotence.
+It is fourfold higher in men in their 60s compared with those in their 40s according to a study published in the Journal of Urology (2000;163:460-463).
+Men with less education are also more likely to experience impotence, perhaps because they tend to have less healthy lifestyles, eat a less healthy diet, drink more, and exercise less.

 Health concern on your mind?
 Visit the Symptom Checker.